3 Types of Toxic People To Stay Away From

-However, one of the most overlooked reasons for lack of success is due to the company we keep.
-Your level of advancement in life is directly affected by the types of people you choose to spend your time with.
+However, one of the most overlooked reasons for the lack of success is because of the company we keep.

 That’s why you must choose them wisely.

-In my experience, there are three kinds of toxic people that are detrimental to your success.
+In my experience, there are three kinds of toxic people who are detrimental to your success.

 3 Types of toxic people to stay away from